nf-core/methylseq/docs/usage.md

 ### `--epiread`

-[Epiread]([https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format](https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format)) format is a compact way of storing CpG retention pattern as well as SNP information on the same read.
+[Epiread]([https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format](https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format)) format is a compact way of storing CpG retention pattern on the same read.
 This option will tell the biscuit workflow to generate epiread file.
-The SNP file used for the epiread format can be saved using `--save_snp_file`.

-### `--save_snp_file`

-SNP file created from a sample in order to be used in the epiread file is not saved in final output directory.
-Set to true to copy out the SNP file.
-> **NB: The SNP detection is in progress of development within the biscuit tool**

 ### `--soloWCGW_file`